Functional Multi-Reference Alignment via Deconvolution: Numerical results

 \subsection{Error response to model parameters}

-All simulations in this section as well as in Appendix \ref{appendix:numerics} were conducted 20 times and averaged.
 All errors are relative $ \ell^\infty $ errors in space.
 Figure \ref{fig:nerr_sigma1} shows relative $\ell^\infty$ error over an evenly $\log_2$ spaced range of sample sizes from $2^{10} = 1024$ to $2^{20} = 1,048,576$.
 The noise parameters $ \sigma = 1, \lambda = .1 $ were held constant for all experiments.
 Thus, all simulations were performed in the high-noise regime of Corollaries \ref{corr:highNoiseRegime} and \ref{corr:highNoiseRegimeVanishing}.
 The left plot in Figure \ref{fig:nerr_sigma1} shows recovery from samples shifted by $\zeta_1$ while the right plot shows recovery from samples shifted by $\zeta_2$.
 All experiments are deconvolved with a bandwidth parameter $h$ chosen optimally at each sample size to minimize relative $\ell^\infty$ spatial recovery error; note that choosing $h$ optimally allows us to investigate the sharpness of the $\beta$-dependent convergence rate in Theorem \ref{thm:ErrorBoundDeconvolutionEstimator}.
 However, the situation is largely the same when $h$ is fixed, as shown in Remark \ref{rmk:numerics_hfix}.